Rem0o/FanControl.Releases/README.md

 **Q: What BIOS settings work best with FanControl?**
 > Avoid any "smart" fan control from your BIOS.
 Setting a fixed default speed (e.g. 50%) works great for most people.
 Also check whether your BIOS uses PWM or DC mode — one may work better depending on your setup.

+**Q: Does it work on laptops?**
+> Mostly no, as laptops do not interface their fans the same way desktop motherboards do.
+Most of them are not made to be interfaced by a 3rd party.
+However, if supported, a plugin may add support for a specific type of laptop.
+To be clear, you'll be able to install the software, but it won't find any fans or may throw errors.

 **Q: My NVIDIA GPU has 3 fans but only 2 control cards show up.
 Why?**
 > Your card only has 2 channels; multiple fans are wired to the same channel.